rodgerd/s9y2hugo/README.md

 ## Requirements

+The version of the schema tested against is 1.6.x.
+It has not been tested against newer or older versions of serendipity.

 It has been written against postgresql and uses the to_json feature which was merged in postgresql 9.3.

 It relies on the github.com/lib/pg driver for postgresql access.